hackerb9/fonttable/README.md

 ### For bitmap fonts

-The default xterm font, called "fixed", seems terrible as it has very few Unicode characters, but that is because xterm uses the Latin-1 version by default.
+The default xterm font, called "fixed", seems a terrible choice as it has very few Unicode characters.
+However, that is because xterm uses the Latin-1 version by default.
 There is a Unicode (10646) version of "fixed" which is not bad in terms of coverage.
 "Fixed" also comes in a wide version for Asian characters, which xterm automatically detects and uses.
+So, not a bad choice, and it comes pre-installed.

     xterm  -fn '*fixed-medium-r-normal--20*10646*'